Test in production without watermarks.

 In C#, casting can be broadly categorized into two types: implicit conversion and explicit conversion.

-• Implicit Conversion: This occurs when a conversion is performed automatically by the compiler.
+Implicit Conversion: This occurs when a conversion is performed automatically by the compiler.
 It is safe and does not lead to data loss.
-For instance, converting a smaller data types (like an integer variable) to larger types (like a double variable) is implicit:
+For instance, converting a smaller data type (like an integer variable) to a larger type (like a double variable) is implicit:

 int myInt = 10; // Integer variable